-to reflect the nonlinear relation between the distortion magnitude and detection probability, with $a,b,c,k,q,v$ being free parameters.
-Inspired by LPIPS \cite{zhang2018unreasonable}, we also considered reweighing the contribution of the individual convolution and pooling layers of VGG-19 for each eccentricity separately.
-We refer to this metric based on calibrated VGG network as Cal.\,VGG.
+to reflect the non-linear relation between the magnitude of distortion in the image and the probability of detecting it, with $a,b,c,k,q,v$ being free parameters.
+Inspired by LPIPS \cite{zhang2018unreasonable}, we also considered reweighing the contributions of each convolution and pooling layer of VGG-19 for each eccentricity separately.
+We refer to this metric based on the calibrated VGG network as Cal.\,VGG.

-For all metrics, the free parameters (i.e., parameters of logistic functions, as well as weights and bias for VGG-19 layers) were obtained by minimizing mean squared error in predicting the detection probability:
+For all metrics, the free parameters (i.e., the parameters of the logistic functions as well as the weights and bias of VGG-19 layers) were obtained by minimizing the mean squared error in predicting the probability of detection:

 where $M$ is one of the original metrics, $S_r$ is the set of distorted and undistorted pairs of images for eccentricity $r \in {8,14,20}$, and $P$ is the probability of detecting the difference.
-The minimization was performed using nonlinear curve-fitting through \textit{trust-region-reflective} and \textit{Levenberg-Marquardt} optimizations \cite{branch1999subspace,levenberg1944method} with multiple random initializations.
-Additionally, we constrained the VGG weights to be nonnegative to keep the positive correlation between image dissimilarity and the magnitude of differences in VGG features, as motivated in~\cite{zhang2018unreasonable}.
-To make our dataset more comprehensive, we added stimuli from an additional experiment that analyzed the visibility of blur.
+Minimization was performed by using nonlinear curve fitting through the \textit{trust-region-reflective} and the \textit{Levenberg-Marquardt} optimizations \cite{branch1999subspace,levenberg1944method} with multiple random initializations.
+Furthermore, we constrained the VGG weights to be non-negative values to maintain the positive correlation between image dissimilarity and the magnitude of differences in VGG features, as motivated by the work in~\cite{zhang2018unreasonable}.
+To make our dataset more comprehensive, we added stimuli from an additional experiment that analyzed the visibility of the blur.
 For this purpose, we followed the procedure described in \refSec{perceptual_experiments}.

-To validate our calibration, we performed 5-fold cross-validation. \refFig{quality_methods_compared} presents Pearson's correlation coefficients for all trained metrics and eccentricities computed as an average across all the folds.
-Each bar shows the measured correlation for uncalibrated (bright part) and calibrated (dark part) metrics with the data from our initial experiment (\refSec{perceptual_experiments}).
-For uncalibrated case, we use the standard sigmoid logistic function: $y(t) = 1/(1+e^{-t})$.
-We also provide aggregated results where the correlation is analyzed across all eccentricities.
+To validate our calibration, we performed 5-fold cross-validation and computed Pearson's correlations between the ground-truth probability of detecting distortions and metric predictions. \refFig{quality_methods_compared} presents correlation coefficients for all trained metrics and eccentricities computed as an average across all the folds.
+Each bar shows the measured correlation for the uncalibrated (bright part) and calibrated (dark part) metrics by using the data from our initial experiment (\refSec{perceptual_experiments}).
+For uncalibrated metrics, we used the standard sigmoid logistic function: $y(t) = 1/(1+e^{-t})$.
+We also provide the aggregated results, where the correlation was analyzed across all eccentricities.